-Sam Taylor-Johnsons adaptation of A Million Little Pieces comes during a year when addiction dramas have dominated cinema with mixed success, from the powerful Beautiful Boy to the limp Ben is Back and the chalk and cheese The Souvenir.
+Sam Taylor-Johnson’s adaptation of A Million Little Pieces comes during a year when addiction dramas have dominated cinema, with mixed success, from the powerful Beautiful Boy to the limp Ben is Back and the chalk-and-cheese The Souvenir.
 Therefore, A Million Little Pieces needed to offer something unique and different to capture an audience tired of addiction dramas.
-In part, Taylor-Johnson achieves this through strong performances, cinematography and sound.
-However, despite moments of brilliance, A Million Little Pieces fails to offer us anything new under the surface.
+In part, Taylor-Johnson achieves this through the strong performance of her husband, Aaron, engaging cinematography and sound.
+However, even with moments of brilliance, A Million Little Pieces fails to offer us anything new.

 READ MORE: BEAUTIFUL BOY